-Thematic national workshop for better care
+Thematic national workshops for better care: Autumn 2017

 The Better Care Support Team (BCST), supported by the Social Care Institute for Excellence (SCIE) and PPL, put on two national workshops, exploring the themes of intermediate care and multi-disciplinary team working.
 The events took place in Birmingham on 28 November 2017, and in London on 6 December 2017.
 The Birmingham event was for the Better Care Fund Midlands region, with the London one for the South region.